LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Conclusion

 \section{Conclusion}

-In this work, we proposed LeGrad as an explainability method that highlights the decision-making process of Vision Transformers (ViTs) across all layers various feature aggregation strategies.
+We proposed LeGrad as an explainability method that highlights the decision-making process of ViTs across layers and for various feature aggregation strategies.
 We validated the method's effectiveness in generating interpretable visual explanations that align with the model's reasoning.
-Our approach offers a granular view of feature formation sensitivity, providing insights into the contribution of individual layers and attention mechanisms.
-The evaluation across object segmentation, perturbation-based metrics, and open-vocabulary scenarios underscores LeGrad's versatility and fidelity in different contexts.
-By facilitating a deeper understanding of ViTs LeGrad paves the way for more transparent and interpretable foundation models.
+Our approach offers a granular view of feature formation sensitivity, providing insights into the contribution of individual layers.
+The evaluation across object segmentation, perturbation, and open-vocabulary scenarios underscores LeGrad's versatility and fidelity in different contexts.
+By facilitating a deeper understanding of ViTs, LeGrad paves the way for more transparent and interpretable models.